Agent Builder

 create(name)+withModel() - Use when: You want a named agent for multi-agent systems or production use

-const { runner } = await AgentBuilder.create("my-agent")
+const { runner } = await AgentBuilder.create("my_agent")

 .withModel("gemini-2.5-flash")